TobyAndToby/generate-license-file/projects/website/docs/intro/index.md

 **LGPLv3**

 > For a Combined Work that displays copyright notices during execution, include the copyright notice for the Library...

+**Apache 2.0**

+> 4. Redistribution.
+You may reproduce and distribute copies of the Work or Derivative Works thereof in any medium, with or without modifications, and in Source or Object form, provided that You meet the following conditions:
+>
+> - You must give any other recipients of the Work or Derivative Works a copy of this License; and...

 These are only a fraction of the different types of licenses your third party dependencies may be using.
 Generate license file automates the process of ensuring you are adhering to your dependencies' licenses.